robbyrenz/classical-mythology/prep-for-final/final-summary.md

 - Perseus goes to Polydectes’ palace where all the evil men of the kingdom are gathered.
 - He marches into the meeting and reveals Medusa’s head, turning all the men to stone.
 - He lives happily ever after but only after unwittingly fulfilling the prophecy of the Oracle: while participating in a discus-throwing contest, Perseus accidentally hits and kills a spectator, who is, unbeknownst to him, his grandfather Acrisius.
+- More to add???

 # Jason & Medea
+- Medea was the daughter of King Aeetes of Colchis in Greek mythology, and wife of the mythical hero Jason.

 ### Golden Fleece
 - more of something here.